jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/sorting.md

 ## sort_incrementer_format

 When naming collisions happen, Cyberdrop-DL will rename files (`image.jpg` -> `image (1).jpg` by default).
 You can change the way this is formatted.
-The format simply needs to include `{i}` in it to spscify where to put the auto-increment value.
+The format simply needs to include `{i}` in it to specify where to put the auto-increment value.